autodeskcloud/java-driver-policies/README.md

-# Complimentary Load Balancing Policies for Apache Cassandra Java Driver
+# Supplementary Policies for Apache Cassandra Java Driver
-This package contains two load balancing policies to be used with the [Apache Cassandra Java Driver](https://github.com/apache/cassandra-java-driver) (version 4.10.0+) - `LatencyAndInflightCountLoadBalancingPolicy` and `LatencySensitiveLoadBalancingPolicy`.
+Currently, this package contains two load balancing policies to be used with the [Apache Cassandra Java Driver](https://github.com/apache/cassandra-java-driver) (version 4.10.0+) - `LatencyAndInflightCountLoadBalancingPolicy` and `LatencySensitiveLoadBalancingPolicy`.

 ## Get Started
 To use either of the policies, you need to include both the Java driver and this package as dependencies.